guereslib/Reproducible-Research-Things/Step8SepId.md

 # Step 8 - Separating identifying variables from your data

-When dealing with health and medical, cultural or sensitive data including spatial location of mineral, archaeological findings or endangered species, its important to separate any identifiable variables from the rest of the data.
-* De-identification aims to allow data to be used by others for publishing, shaing and reuse without the possibility of individuals/location being identified.
-Any identifiers (name, date of birth, address or locations etc) should be removed from main data set and replaced with a code/key.
-The code/key is then stored separately and preferrably encrypted.
-For example, if you are a Griffith Researcher, your data can reside in Research Drive, and you can store your encyrpted identifiers in Research Space.
-Research Drive and Research Space are separate cloud solutions that meet the safety, controled, ethical and funding agency requirements.
-* Re-identifing an individual is possible by recombining the re-indentifiable data set and the identifiers
+Separating or de-identifying your data generally occurs to protect an indiviuals privacy.
 According to the Australian Privacy Act 1988, "personal information is de-identified if the information is no longer about an identifiable individual or an individual who is reasonaly identifiable".
-De-identified information is no longer considered personal information and therefore, can be shared. https://www.legislation.gov.au/Details/C2016C00979
+De-identified information is no longer considered personal information and can be shared.
+More information on the Commomwealth Privacy Act can be located at https://www.legislation.gov.au/Details/C2016C00979

+*De-identifiying* aims to allow data to be used by others for publishing, shaing and reuse without the possibility of individuals/location being re-identified.
+It may also be used to protect the location of archoalocial findings, cultural data of location of endanged species.

+Any identifiers (name, date of birth, address or geospatial locations etc) should be removed from main data set and replaced with a code/key.
+The code/key is then preferrrably encrypted and stored separately.
+By storing de-identified data in a secure solution, you are meeting safety, controled, ethical, privacy and funding agency requirements.

+*Re-identifing* an individual is possible by recombining the de-indentifiable data set and the identifiers.

 ## Australian practical guidance for de-identification
 • The Australian Government’s Office of the Australian Information Commissioner (OAIC) and CSIRO Data61 have a ‘De-identification Decision Making Framework’, which is a “practical guide to de-identification, focussing on operational advice”.